Saturday, 7 November 2020

 (d.
 Frank Oz, 1986)

 It's evidence of Martin's chops as a character actor that he's in Little Shop of Horrors for less than ten minutes yet still manages steal the entire film.
 Martin was perfect casting for the arrogant, sadistic Orin Scrivello, recalling the smarmy egotist persona he developed in his stand-up routines.
-We also get to see Martin appear alongside Bill Murray, whose gleeful masochism leads to one of the most subversive and downright bizarre sequences in '80s cinema.
+We also get to see Martin appear onscreen alongside Bill Murray again, whose gleeful masochism leads to one of the most subversive and downright bizarre sequences in '80s cinema.
 On a side note, when I was growing up I knew many people who had an aversion to visiting the dentist after watching Little Shop of Horrors.
 If that's not the mark of a great movie monster I don't know what is.

 8.